mc-imperial/wgsl-fuzz/README.md

 rm keystore.p12 key.pem cert.pem
 ```

-You also need to grant the `java` executable permission to bind to ports below 1024 without running as root.
+Optional: You also need to grant the `java` executable permission to bind to ports below 1024 without running as root.
 To do this, run the following as root or via sudo:

 ```
 setcap 'cap_net_bind_service=+ep' $(readlink -f $(which java))
 ```

-Now you can run the server as follows:
+Now you can run the server as follows: (Note: if you did not give java permission to run on privileged ports then run using `--port 8443` which makes the port `8443` (or any other port you wish to use) instead of `443`)

 ```
 # Replace admin_username and admin_password with the username and password that a client should use when issuing jobs via the server.